-Inspectors General are to complete their annual compliance reviews within 180 days after their respective agencies issue their AFRs or PARs and report their findings.
-If an Inspector General finds that an agency has not met one or more of the six elements, that agency is required by IPIA, as amended, to submit a plan to the Congress describing the actions it will take to come into compliance.
-Further, OMB will notify agencies of additional required actions as needed based on the compliance level of each agency.
-OMB M-15-02 provides detailed information on agency compliance planning and related efforts to become compliant.
+To determine an agency's compliance with IPIA, IPIA and OMB M-18-20 require each agency Inspector General to review their agency's AFR or PAR (and any accompanying information) for the most recent fiscal year.
+Inspectors General are to complete their annual compliance reviews by May 15th of the following year and report their findings.^{6,7} If an Inspector General finds that an agency is not in compliance with IPIA, the agency is required to submit a plan to Congress describing the actions it will take to come into compliance.8 OMB M-18-20 provides detailed information on agency compliance planning and related efforts to become compliant.

-FHFA issued its fiscal year 2017 PAR on November 15, 2017.
-Pursuant to IPIA, as amended, we conducted this performance audit.
+FHFA issued its fiscal year 2018 PAR on November 15, 2018.
+Pursuant to IPIA, we conducted this performance audit.